New Jersey has experienced a number of dam failures since the State Water Policy Commission began keeping records in the early 1900's.

 Over the years, New Jersey has seen significant property damage including damage or loss of dams, bridges, roads and buildings as a result of such storm events and dam failures.

 The best way to mitigate the negative effects resulting from dam failures is through the proper construction, maintenance and operation of dams including maintaining and updating a current Emergency Action Plan for the dam.

-To that end, the Department's Bureau of Dam Safety & Flood Control administers the New Jersey Dam Safety Standards (N.J.A.C.
+To that end, the Department's Division of Dam Safety & Flood Engineering administers the New Jersey Dam Safety Standards (N.J.A.C.
 7:20) as well as the Safe Dam Act (N.J.S.A.
 58-4).